breadscorner/Passport.js-LocalStrategyUserDocumentation/docs/preliminary.md

 #### 2.Run Script To Start Server

-!!! note "Note: Run the script in your command terminal to start the server."
+Run the script in your command terminal to start the server.

 You will now be able to see your program when you open localhost:8000.
 Localhost number is the port number declared in your app.js file.